-In compliance with preconditions to receive the license, on 17 January 2014, Mono Broadcast entered into a lease agreement to lease for digital terrestrial television service with the Royal Thai Army Radio and Television Station ("RTART") to broadcast digital television signal via RTART multiplexes.
-The service will be valid from 17 January 2014 to 31 May 2028 and Mono Broadcast must pay a monthly service fee as stipulated in the agreement.
+In compliance with preconditions to receive the license, on 17 January 2014, Mono Broadcast entered into lease agreement lease for digital terrestrial television with the Royal Thai Army Radio and Television Station ("RTART") to broadcast digital television signal via RTART multiplexes.
+The service will be valid from 17 January 2014 to 31 May 2028 and Mono Broadcast must pav а monthly service fee as stipulated in the agreement.